How to account for legal settlements without creating a tax nightmare

 Each component requires a different accounting treatment.
 Conflating them creates inaccurate numbers that misrepresent your firm's actual financial position.

+The entire gross amount deposits into the trust account first, never the operating account.
+No revenue is recognized at this stage.
+The initial entry credits Client Trust Liability for the full $500,000.
 How you deposit and record the settlement sets up everything that follows.
 Mistakes at this stage compound through every subsequent transaction, which is why getting the journal entry right is critical.

 Deposit into the trust account immediately upon receipt.
 Settlement proceeds must go to your IOLTA or client trust account, not your operating account.
-The entire gross profit is deposited, regardless of how much ultimately belongs to the firm.
+The entire gross amount is deposited, regardless of how much ultimately belongs to the firm.

 The initial journal entry: